Focus on Activities and Outcomes, not Procedures and Tools

 This does define an outcome, but it focuses on Systems rather than business activities (we’ll talk more about activities below).
 While it’s true that this is an end state or deliverable, it doesn’t provide any clarity around what the business is actually trying to accomplish.
 It seems obvious that the outcome above was prompted in some way by a business need related to “Data B”, but as it is written, the outcome is focused on Systems A, C and D, which it is assumed align with current business objectives.
 Unfortunately, the defined outcome doesn’t give any visibility to what those business objectives are.

 Well Defined Outcome

 Department A needs data B available for all records related to entity C. Data B may also be useful to other departments and so should be available by request.
 Data B should be considered internal and confidential.

 This outcome clearly focuses on data B and provides information about which department(s) need it and how it relates to other data.
 It also provides some guidance about data sensitivity and scope.

 An activity is any unit of contribution that leads to achieving an outcome.

-When designing systems and formulating outcomes, I prefer to think of all activities as exclusively executed by humans.
+When designing systems and formulating outcomes, I prefer to start by thinking of all activities as exclusively executed by humans.
 In other words, ignoring any technology or tools, how would a human produce the desired outcome.
-For example, rather than say “an onboarding representative should email, call or fax the client to request specific information“, simply say “an onboarding rep should request specific information“.
-Leaving out the medium by which the request is made invites creativity and clarifies business outcomes.
+For example, rather than say “an onboarding representative should email, call or fax the client to request specific information“, simply say “an onboarding rep should request/obtain specific information“.
+Leaving out the medium by which the request is made, “email, call or fax” in this case, invites creativity and focuses on business outcomes.
 This is similar to why I suggest always designing software on paper first.